bombasticSlacks/Reclaimers/Game/Munition-Details.md

 *Energy dense modern fuel compositions ready to be used to power horrible creations.*

 ### Plasma
-*High energy gas designed to burn / liquify into magnetized blasts of energy.*
+*High-energy gas designed to burn / liquify into magnetized blasts of energy.*

 ### Unique
 *Some weapons won't have standardized ammo as they are too unique, it will be near impossible to find replacements in the field.*